KarlLeell/PICMathSubway/README.md

 Then the function `read_failed_tasks` in `month_bfs_forall` reads the excel files with the failed tasks and reinserts these tasks into the current graph.

 ### Special Samples
-The function `week_bfs_forall` in `BFS.py` inserts special samples into sparse layers of the graph three times a week, depedning on the number of checkers, while generating weekly schedules,
+The function `week_bfs_forall` in `BFS.py` inserts special samples into sparse layers of the graph three times a week, depending on the number of checkers, while generating weekly schedules,

 ## Acknowledgement